faddat/interchain-accounts-demo/README.md

 make install
 ```

-3. Bootstrap two chains, configure the relayer and create an IBC connection (and additionally an ICS-20 channel on top of the connection)
+3. Bootstrap two chains, configure the relayer and create an IBC connection (on top of clients that are created as well)
 ```bash
 # hermes
 make init-hermes